selfrefactor/commit-message/packages/magic-beans/README.md

 It will create `.spec` file importing the current file

 For example, the command is started while file `foo.js` is on focus.

-Then file `foo.spec.js` is created importing the first exported method from `foo.js`
+Then file `foo.spec.js` is created importing the first exported function from `foo.js`

 ## Order props